pixpark/gpupixel/README.md

 ---

 ## Introduction
-GPUPixel is a high-performance image and video AI beauty effect library written in C++11, Extremely easy to compile and integrate, with a very small library size.
+⛰️ GPUPixel is a high-performance image and video AI beauty effect library written in C++11, Extremely easy to compile and integrate, with a very small library size.

-It is GPU-based and comes with built-in beauty effects filters that can achieve commercial-grade results.
+🔑 It is GPU-based and comes with built-in beauty effects filters that can achieve commercial-grade results.

-It supports platforms including iOS, Mac, Android, and it can theoretically be ported to any platform that supports OpenGL/ES.
+🔌 It supports platforms including iOS, Mac, Android, and it can theoretically be ported to any platform that supports OpenGL/ES.

-> The face key points detection currently utilizes the [Face++](https://www.faceplusplus.com.cn/) library, but it will be replaced with either **VNN** in the future.
+>💡 The face key points detection currently utilizes the [Face++](https://www.faceplusplus.com.cn/) library, but it will be replaced with either **[VNN](https://github.com/joyycom/VNN)** in the future.

 ## Effects Preview